 - It applies when certain capital buffers are not maintained.
 A "capital buffer" is an amount of capital that a financial institution is required to maintain beyond the minimum amount required by the Relevant Rules.
 If the institution fails to meet the capital buffer, it becomes subject to restrictions on payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments such as the Notes), and on the payment of certain bonuses to employees.
-There are several different buffers, some of which are intended to encourage countercyclical behavior (with extra capital retained when profits are robust), and others of which are intended to provide additional capital cushions for institutions whose failure would result in a significant systemic risk. - The capital conservation buffer, the institution-specific countercyclical capital buffer and the G-SII buffer were implemented on January 1, 2016 on a phased basis continuing through 2019.
+There are several different buffers, some of which are intended to encourage countercyclical behavior (with extra capital retained when profits are robust), and others of which are intended to provide additional capital cushions for institutions whose failure would result in a significant systemic risk. - The capital conservation buffer, the institution-specific countercyclical capital buffer and the G-SIB buffer were implemented on January 1, 2016 on a phased-in basis continuing through 2019.
 The systemic risk buffer may be applied at any time upon decision of the relevant authorities.
-As a result, the potential impact of the Relevant Maximum Distributable Amount on the Notes will change over time. - The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV Directive.
+As a result, the potential impact of the Maximum Distributable Amount on the Notes will change over time.

+• The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV Directive.
 Moreover, payments made earlier in the year will reduce the remaining Maximum Distributable Amount available for payments later in the year, and the Issuer will have no obligation to preserve any portion of the Maximum Distributable amount for payments scheduled to be made later in a given year.
 Even if the Issuer attempts to do so, there can be no assurance that it will be successful, because the Maximum Distributable Amount will depend on the amount of net income earned during the course of the year, which will necessarily be difficult to predict.

-Moreover, In addition to the "Pillar 1" capital requirements set out in CRD IV, CRD IV contemplates that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "own funds" requirements ("additional own funds requirements") or to address macro-prudential requirements.
+In addition to the "Pillar 1" capital requirements set out in CRD IV, CRD IV contemplates that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "own funds" requirements ("additional own funds requirements") or to address macro-prudential requirements.
+The combined buffer requirement applies in addition to "Pillar 1" and "Pillar 2" requirements.

-The European Banking Authority ("EBA") published guidelines on December 19, 2014 addressed to national supervisors on common procedures and methodologies for the supervisory review and evaluation process ("SREP") which contained guidelines proposing a common approach to determining the amount and composition of additional own funds requirements.
-These guidelines contemplate that national supervisors should set by January 1, 2019 (or earlier, if they so decide at their discretion) a requirement to cover certain risks with additional own funds which is composed of at least 56% common equity tier 1 capital and at least 75% tier 1 capital and the remainder in tier 2 capital.
+The European Banking Authority (the "EBA") published guidelines on December 19, 2014 addressed to national supervisors on common procedures and methodologies for the supervisory review and evaluation process ("SREP") which contained guidelines proposing a common approach to determining the amount and composition of additional own funds requirements.
+These guidelines contemplate that national supervisors should set by January 1, 2019 (or earlier, if they so decide at their discretion) a requirement to cover certain risks with additional own funds which is composed of at least 56% Common Equity Tier 1 capital and at least 75% tier 1 capital and the remainder in tier 2 capital.
 The guidelines also contemplate that national supervisors should not set additional own funds requirements in respect of risks which are already covered by capital buffer requirements and/or additional macro-prudential requirements.
-All competent authorities responsible for supervising institutions under the CRD IV Rules have informed the EBA that they comply or intend to comply with the SREP guidelines.

 On December 18, 2015, the EBA issued an opinion which clarified that the Maximum Distributable Amount should be calculated taking into account both "Pillar 1" and "Pillar 2" capital requirements which should be met at all times, as well as the combined buffer requirement.
-Accordingly, any increase in the "Pillar 2" capital requirement of the Issuer may increase the likelihood of a failure to meet the combined buffer requirement of the Issuer and therefore increase the likelihood of the Issuer not being permitted to pay all or part of an Interest Amount or any other amount falling due on the Notes due to the operation of the Maximum Distributable Amount.
-The combined buffer requirement (as referred to above) applies in addition to the minimum own funds requirement and to the additional own funds requirement.
-There can be no assurance as to the applicable future "Pillar 2" additional own funds requirements (since such requirements may change from time to time), as to the manner in which "Pillar 2" additional own funds requirements may be disclosed publicly in the future or that such restrictions will not change or cease to apply.